jhsieh731/frontend-template/README.md

 ### Project Structure

 This repository has react-router, apollo integration, and styled-components.
-It also has a full developer environment with prettier, eslint, and travis set up.
+It also has a full developer environment with prettier and eslint set up.

 ```
 soundbite
 └───.github
+|
+└───.husky
 |
 └───.storybook
 |